 In this article, I want to explain why a postnup might be vital to gift, tax, inheritance, and business planning—along with explaining how we work with experienced family law attorneys to create postnups for clients with complicated holdings and goals.

 Most people are familiar with the concept of a prenuptial agreement (commonly known as a prenup)—often used when one or both parties are about to enter a marriage with significant assets: whether property, investments, cash, or business equity.
 Prenups may also be important to anyone entering a second marriage or blended family.
-The agreement basically specifies what will become community property and what will continue to be held as separate property during the marriage; although many other issues may be covered, including the status of children from previous marriages, etc.
+The agreement basically specifies what will become community property and what will continue to be held as separate property during the marriage.
+However, many other issues may be covered, including the status of children from previous marriages, etc.

 A postnuptial agreement (commonly known as a postnup) is created after a marriage has begun—perhaps after many years of marriage—but it accomplishes pretty much the same thing.
-It can also have complex additional tax purposes which may have little to do with the possibility of a divorce.
+It can also have complex additional tax purposes, which may have little to do with the possibility of a divorce.

 Does gifting require a postnuptial agreement to control estate taxes?

-The most common reason to create a postnup is to facilitate large gifts, file proper gift tax returns, and control estate taxes for high net worth families.
-Most married couples who come to me to help them create a gifting program for their loved ones do not realize they may need a postnup, but quite often they do.
+The most common reason to create a postnup is to facilitate large gifts, file proper gift tax returns, and control estate taxes for high net-worth families.
+Most married couples who come to me to help them create a gifting program for their loved ones do not realize they may need a postnup, but quite often, they do.

 Let’s look at a typical case.